progzone122/voice-over-translation/README-EN.md

 > [!CAUTION]
 > Before creating Issues, we strongly recommend that you read the [FAQ](https://github.com/ilyhalight/voice-over-translation/wiki/%5BEN%5D-FAQ) section, as well as with existing [Issues](https://github.com/ilyhalight/voice-over-translation/issues)

+> [!WARNING]
+> The extension was created exclusively for research purposes and isn't intended for commercial use.
+All rights to the original software belong to their respective right holders.
+The extension isn't affiliated with the original rights holders

 The voice-over translation of the video is now available not only in YandexBrowser.
 Very grateful, **[Yandex.Translate](https://translate.yandex.ru/)**, **[sodapng](https://github.com/sodapng)**, **[mynovelhost](https://github.com/mynovelhost)**, **[SashaXser](https://github.com/SashaXser)** and to all other contributors.
 Thanks <3

 ## Installing the extension: